Import your spaces and pages from Confluence into a ClickUp Doc.

 After importing from Confluence

-After your import is complete, a Doc with the imported content will be available in Docs Hub or the selected location in the Sidebar.
+After your import is complete, a Doc with the imported content will be available in Docs Hub.

 By default, all of your imported content will be shared with your entire Workspace.
 You can make your Doc private to share it with specific people or teams.